 Minn.
 Stat.
-MISCELLANEOUS PROVISIONS Workpaper Section Yes No Reference If the entity has established an automobile allowance for any officer or employee, is the allowance in lieu of all other mileage reimbursement to that officer or employee? § 43A.17, subd.
+Section MISCELLANEOUS PROVISIONS Yes No Workpaper Reference Section 103 110 Reference If the entity has established an automobile allowance for any officer or employee, is the allowance in lieu of all other mileage reimbursement to that officer or employee? § 43A.17, subd.
 9 F. Compensation Limit (Applies to political subdivisions; including cities, counties, towns, metropolitan or regional agencies, or other political subdivisions, but does not include a hospital, clinic, or health maintenance organization owned by such a governmental unit.
 It also does not apply to school districts or elected officials.)
-Did the salary and the value of all other forms of compensation of each county employee not exceed 110 percent of the salary of the governor increased by the increase, if any, in the Consumer Price Index as described in Minn.
+1. Did the salary and the value of all other forms of compensation of each county employee not exceed 110 percent of the salary of the governor increased by the increase, if any, in the Consumer Price Index as described in Minn.
 Stat. § 43A.17, subd.
 9 (b)?
-[This amount was \$175,621 for 2019, \$178,782 for 2020, and \$180,927 for 2021.]; or 2.
+[This amount was \$178,782 for 2020, \$180,927 for 2021, and \$192,144 for 2022.]; or 2.
 Has the county obtained an increase in the limit from the Commissioner of Management & Budget? §§ 15.17 and 138.17 G. Destruction of Records (Applies to all political subdivisions.)
 If the entity disposed of government records, did it do so in compliance with a validly adopted records retention schedule or "Application for Authority to Dispose of Records?"
-H. Public Purpose (Applies to all political subdivisions.) - Ops.
+H. Public Purpose (Applies to all political subdivisions.)
+Ops.
 Atty.
 Gen. 442a- 17, Jan.
 17, 1.
 Did the entity refrain from donating money to people, nonprofit organizations, and charities unless allowed by specific authority?
 1938; 59a- 22, Nov.
 23, 1966; 2.
 Did the entity refrain from paying for Christmas parties and other employee social events?
 270-D, Aug.
 12, 1977; 174E, March 24, 1970 3.
 Did the entity refrain from paying retroactive bonuses or pay increases unless the bonus or pay increase was paid under a pre-existing agreement or pursuant to collective bargaining? § 471.661 I. Out-of-State Travel Policy (Applies to each city, county, school district, regional agency, or other political subdivision, except a town.)
 1. Does the unit of government have on record a policy that controls travel outside the state of Minnesota for the applicable elected officials of the relevant unit of government?
 2. Was the policy initially approved and were subsequent changes, if any, approved by a recorded vote?
-3. Does the policy specify: + a. when travel outside the state is appropriate; 1 b. applicable expense limits; and c. procedures for approval of the travel?
+3. Does the policy specify: a. when travel outside the state is appropriate; b. applicable expense limits; and c. procedures for approval of the travel?

 Minn.
 Stat.
 MISCELLANEOUS PROVISIONS Workpaper Section Yes No Reference 4.
 Is the policy available for public inspection upon request? § 471.6175 J. If a trust for Other Post-Employment Benefits (OPEB) was created pursuant to Minn.
 Stat.
 Section 471.6175, did the trust administrator report, no later than October 25th, to the State Auditor's Office the investment return information required by Minn.
-Stat.
-Section 471.6175, subd.
-4?

-Part IV.
-Audit Conclusion

-The auditor must state a conclusion--based on this questionnaire and any other audit procedures performed--whether the client has complied with the legal provisions reviewed relating to miscellaneous provisions.
+Stat. § 471.6175, subd.
+4? § 6.74 K. Did the county submit the financial information required by Minn.
+Stat. § 6.74 to the Office of the State Auditor? • • Part III.
+Audit Conclusion The auditor must state a conclusionbased on this questionnaire and any other audit procedures performedwhether the client has complied with the legal provisions reviewed relating to miscellaneous provisions.
+Conclusion: Conclusion